 Uber is the new Google (which was already the new Microsoft, that was maybe the new United Fruits, or the new Standard Oil).
-And while we hear that “Software eats the world”, we learn with how little control we are left with.
-Like shopping malls, the walled gardens of the Facebook’s and Google’s Internet exclude the public, and the political.
+And while we hear that “Software is eating the world”, we learn with how little control we are left with.
+Like shopping malls the walled gardens of the Facebook’s and Google’s Internet exclude the public, and the political.

 With the Internet of Things, the business model of forcing use and services into silos and protected property starts to contaminate the very physical parts of our reality: smart cities, connected cars and homes.
 Uber’s aggressive omittance of social rules has become synonymous for what is called platform capitalism.

 Contemporary science fiction often tells about this world of winner-takes-it-all markets.
 From the DEAMON placed in the now, to Windup Girl in a more distant future where every plant life is extinct except for patented grains from American crop conglomerates.
 What most of these writers get wrong is how contingent the conditions are that lead to such oligarchies.
 Just like the trusts before World War 1, Google, Uber, or Monsanto nourish from inefficiencies of the slowly changing legal system.
 Nothing that couldn’t be changed by the voters.
 The ongoing protests against the US-European free trade treaty TTIP show, that there indeed is an alternative to just give in to the status quo.

 José Bové, the French agro-revolutionary, became famous for “deconstructing” a McDonald’s branch, going to jail for that but, not without being decorated with high honors by the French president for his epic fight against the malbouffe, the bad-eating.
 “Le monde n’est pas une marchandise.”
 And as much as I love this quote, it is aiming way too short.
 It is the same argument by which Naomi Klein at the same time fiercely ranted against the marketing driven corporate culture of Nike, Apple, and their like – “No Logo”.